swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 Initially,
 Swift Package Manager will use a package registry to resolve dependencies only when the user passes the `--enable-package-registries` command-line flag.
-This may change in a future release.
+This option may be changed or removed in a future release.

 ```terminal
 $ swift build --enable-package-registries